 Other behavioural enrichment activities include the use of pineapple tops and pine cones filled with insects and food for them to find, simulating their natural foraging as well as a passing on a tasty treat!
 There are also scatter feeds, foraging trays and boxes, coconuts and food dispensers to keep them active while feeding them.
 We also spread tree resin on the branches in the enclosures sometimes, much to the delight of our animals – resin has a very very high sugar content and is the closest thing to a sweet that animals can come across in their natural environments.

 Although all species of primate display certain similarities to each other, there is a host of interesting facts that are individual to each species as well as individual animals!
 They are as diverse in their personalities as Human Beings.

 We have the following primates living on our park with us.

 – Goeldi Monkeys

 – Lar Gibbons

 – Black and White Ruffed Lemur

 – Squirrel Monkey

 Some of our primates are extremely friendly.
-We have daily encounters with the black and white ruffed lemurs as well as the ring tailed lemurs where you can have the opportunity to get up close with these incredible stars of the park.
-These encounters are held everyday down at the primate section at no extra cost to you. ( Numbers are limited due to the animal's welfare )
+We have daily encounters with one of our primates where you can have the opportunity to get up close with these incredible stars of the park.
+These encounters are held everyday down at the primate section at no extra cost to you. ( Numbers are limited due to the animal’s welfare )